International Association of Culinary Professionals

 The International Association of Culinary Professionals (IACP) is a United States–based not-for-profit professional association whose members work in culinary education, communication, or the preparation of food and beverage.
-It was started in 1978 with help from American cooking personality Julia Child.
+It was started in 1978 with help from American cooking personality Julia Child, and offers an award in her name.

 History

 The organization was formed in 1978, as Association of Cooking Schools (ACS), and incorporated in 1979.
 The name changed to International Association of Cooking Schools (IACS) in 1981.
 By 1987 the association had expanded its reach to include international members and renamed itself the "International Association of Cooking Professionals".

 In 1990, the association merged with the "Food Marketing Communicators" organization and again changed its name, to the "International Association of Culinary Professionals".

 Since 1990, the association sponsored conferences in New Orleans, Philadelphia, Chicago, Portland, Providence, Baltimore, Dallas, and Seattle.

 In 2011, Martha Holmberg, a cookbook author and food writer, was named chief executive officer.
 In 2018, Tanya Steel, a food journalist, healthy foods advocate, and creator of the Healthy Lunchtime Challenge & Kids' State Dinner with former First Lady Michelle Obama, a five year-initiative at the White House, was named chief executive officer.